Expanded Access and Compassionate Use of Investigational Medicines

 - The illness must be serious or life-threatening with no other satisfactory treatment options (such as approved products or enrolling clinical trials)

 - There is sufficient evidence that the potential benefit to the patient would likely outweigh potential risks, based on available safety and efficacy information

-- Ability to provide a product in a fair and equitable manner, so that there is adequate manufacturing capacity for ongoing programs
+- Able to provide a product in a fair and equitable manner, so that there is adequate manufacturing capacity for ongoing programs

-- Whether granting expanded access would potentially compromise the scientific validity of broader development programs, or interfere with or delay current clinical trials or regulatory filings designed to make the therapy available to many more patients
+- Granting expanded access will not compromise the scientific validity of broader development programs, or interfere with or delay current clinical trials or regulatory filings designed to make the therapy available to many more patients

 Requests for Expanded Access